Foundation Year in Humanities

 Are you a student from the UK interested in studying Classics, English, History or Theology & Religion but your personal or educational circumstances have meant you are unlikely to achieve the grades typically required for Oxford courses?
 If so, then choosing to apply for your course with a Foundation Year might be the right option for you.

-There are up to 18 places available on this course.
 Typical A-level entry requirements are BBB.
 We do accept other types of qualifications and further information about academic entry requirements is available on the University of Oxford website.

 Hear from Humanities students